cadop/dhart/docs/C# Documentation/markdown/3_graph_generator.md

 *Figure* **3.4** *How to view the Console Tab*

-Like in the previous tutorial, the output is at the bottom of the screen, but it doesn't fit in on one line so it's cut off.
+Like in the previous tutorial, the output is at the bottom of the screen, but it doesn't fit in on one line, so it's cut off.
 To get a better view, click on the output itself, or click on the console tab circled in Figure 3.4 to view the console

 ![View Console](../assets/walkthroughs/unity/3_graph_generator/console_view.png)